Accommodation in Historic Buildings

-Take a journey into Schaffhausen's history and simply stay the night.
-In Schaffhauserland you can stay in lovingly restored architectural monuments that now serve as accommodation.
-Spend your vacation where wealthy Schaffhausen families and powerful guild members once lived.
+Take a journey into Schaffhausen's history and simply stay overnight.
+In the Schaffhauserland, you can stay in lovingly restored historical buildings that now serve as accommodations.
+Spend your holidays where wealthy Schaffhausen families and powerful guild members once resided.

 Baderhaus